elyess/k-integrity-guard/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-WP Integrity Guard monitors your WordPress core, plugins, and themes for unexpected file changes.
+K'Integrity Guard monitors your WordPress core, plugins, and themes for unexpected file changes.
 Run scans on demand or let the plugin schedule a daily check so you can catch tampering early.

 = Features =
 * On demand integrity scans for WordPress core, plugins, and themes